 Here are a few main website pages every site should include:

 Depending on your business model, you might use the CTA to direct site visitors to your email list, contact page, or your product page.
+For more ideas and inspiration, check out our collection of some of the best website examples we could find.

 Once your website is online, how will users find it?